Railroads' War Board

 There were also two ex officio members who participated in board discussions and policies: Daniel Willard, President, Baltimore and Ohio Railroad (liaison with the recently formed Council of National Defense); and Edgar E. Clark, Commissioner, Interstate Commerce Commission (which was itself closely studying the national railroad problems).

-The board had limited success and in late 1917 supported the decision by President Woodrow Wilson to nationalize the railroads to support the war effort.
-Wilson established the United States Railroad Administration, to nationalize the railroads, on December 26, 1917.
+The board had limited success and, in late 1917, supported President Wilson’s decision to nationalize the railroads to support the war effort.
+On December 26, 1917, Wilson created the United States Railroad Administration to carry out that nationalization, after which the board dissolved.